-Brighten The Corners Presents Ghanaian afropop pioneer Ata Kak at St Stephen's Church on Thursday 20th November 2025.
+Brighten The Corners Presents Ghanaian afropop pioneer Ata Kak at The Church on Thursday 20th November 2025.

 “Its positive shine, relentless energy, and alien earworm choruses feel like a portal to an alternate reality, where the sounds of South Africa’s Shangaan electro, Mali’s Balani Show, Syria’s dabke, British grime, and Portuguese kuduro all sweat together” - FACT